Being a tax accountant, people ask me all the time:

 So, without further delay, these are the signs that it’s time to ditch the old ways and upgrade your bookkeeping tools.

-When you’re first starting out, it’s quite easy to keep your books on a graph pad or a simple spreadsheet.
+When you’re first starting out, it’s quite easy to do your company bookkeeping on a graph pad or a simple spreadsheet.

-It’s mostly just a few regularly occurring expenses, if that, which need to be recorded.
+It’s mostly just a few regularly occurring business expenses, if that, which need to be recorded.